bparanj/coding-skill/_posts/2019-10-03-understanding-onsite-interview-process.md

 ## Coding Problems

 The problems that the interviewer asks have specific requirements.
 They are are not from a pool of questions that is used for interviews.
 They must be short enough to be explained and solved reasonably quickly, yet complex enough that not everyone can solve them.
 Often these problems have challenging restrictions and may require algorithmic tricks or uncommonly used features of a programming language.

+Many times the interviewer would ask if I have solved that problem before.
+And offer to give me something else if I have one.
+Sometimes questions are really identical to what I have done in the past, other times, very similar.
+But we can not skip them all until we find what is the type of question I have never seen.

+How do I handle a question that I know well?
+Should I say:  "Yes I have solved it before", and get a new question that I may not be able to solve that well?

+If you get a question that you know well, solve it quickly and present the solutions with confidence.
+A senior engineer would have seen variations of virtually every problem.
+So it is pointless to say "I've seen something like this before".
+Also, it is not so much whether you can solve it or not. it is how you solve it, how you analyze it, how fast you were able to do it.
+If you can knock a problem out of the park, do it.
+Just be careful because I think you'll find it's still not all that simple to do.

 ### Programming Languages